FrancoisPorcher/cartpole-reinforcement-learning/README.md

 ### Policy with Deep-Q Learning

-There is some significant improvement with Deep-Q Learning.
+There is some significant improvement with `Deep-Q Learning`.
 However we can see that the policy does not balance the pole fully.
 This is because the policy is "lazy" and can still maintain the pole long enough to win the game.